 Song of the Bells (3:00) Completed September 1953 Although this Anderson waltz is not a winter-themed piece, some conductors program "Song of the Bells" in the middle of an "Anderson holiday suite" that starts with "A Christmas Festival", continues with "Song of the Bells" and ends with "Sleigh Ride".

 Syncopated Clock, The (2:20) Completed April 1945 While working in Military Intelligence for the U.S. Army at the Pentagon (1943-1945), Anderson had no time to write music.
 That is until after "Victory in Europe Day" in May of 1945.
-Arthur Fiedler invited Anderson to conduct the Boston Pops in a performance of some patriotic music in June 1945.
+Arthur Fiedler invited Anderson to conduct the Boston Pops in the annual "Harvard Night At The Pops" concert on May 23, 1945.
 In that concert Anderson included "Promenade" and "The Syncopated Clock" which he had just written since his work schedule gave him a little time to compose.

 Town House Maxixe (4:15) Completed 1962